+Climate change is one of the greatest challenges the world is currently facing.
 Through our core business activities DHP contributes to increasing the generation of power from renewable energy sources.
 DHP is committed to climate neutrality and has signed up to the UN Climate Neutral Now initiative as part of Statkraft group.
 DHP primary contributions to a more sustainable energy system are our current operations and new investments in renewable energy and associated market activities.

 Changes in weather patterns will also impact the value of DHP assets directly, as it will impact the annual generation of the power plants and the value of the flexibility the plants can provide.
 Hydropower plants are particularly exposed to climate change.
 More extreme weather can also challenge the physical integrity of our infrastructure.
 As the lifetime of important components like dams, waterways and turbines is long, changing weather patterns must be considered both in greenfield investments and in upgrades and refurbishments.
-Commercially, changes in precipitation levels will impact the output of the plant, and more extreme weather patterns can increase the value of flexibility and storage capacity.
+Commercially, changes in precipitation levels will impact the output of the plants, and more extreme weather patterns can increase the value of flexibility and storage capacity.